Education in Sudan: The condominium, 1898–1956

+Major academic libraries include the University of khartoum library...

 However, this all concerned education for boys.
 It was in 1907 that education for girls began on the initiative of Sheikh Babikr Bedri at Rufa`a in the Blue Nile province.
 Eventually this, too, received a government subsidy.

 In the 1930s and 1940s there was an expansion in secondary schools in the northern Sudan.
 In 1938 the decision was taken to provide post-secondary schooling, leading towards the establishment of a university.
 In 1944 these schools were amalgamated to form a university, offering degrees equivalent to a United Kingdom degree.

 Between 1898 and 1930, the condominium government policy in the South was simply to maintain a basic military control of the area, which otherwise remained undeveloped.
 The Christian missionary societies were allowed to establish schools in the south, but not in the north.
 Up to 1922, the development of schools in the south was entirely in the hands of the missionaries.
 Although the government made clear a wish that the schools should focus on social and educational work rather than conversion, the distinction was in practice meaningless.
 In 1922 the government began to give some financial assistance to the missionary schools, and substantially increased it from 1926.
 The objective was to train southerners to be suitable for government employment as clerks, teachers, minor officials etc., and government inspectors were appointed to assist with the task.
 The first government school opened in 1940.
 Education was in local languages at primary level, and in English at higher level.

 In 1947 there were 70,457 students at government schools and 14,369 students and non-government schools in the north.
 There were 19.195 students at schools in the south.